In this lesson, we'll show how to create and use function pointers. This is one of the ways C++ implements first class functions.

 bool (*isEvenPtr)(int);

 A later lesson on standard library function helpers will provide a better way of declaring function types.
-But, for now, we’ll use the native approach.
+But, for this lesson, we’ll use the native approach.

 We can assign a value to a function pointer in the normal ways: